onweeks/onweeks.github.io/_portfolio/Creating maps with several added functions in SAS.md

 ---
 # Introduction

-Creating actual maps of countries and their states or municipialities can be a interesting way of showcasing data across a geospatial dimension.
-Almost everything that can be desired in this regard can be done in SAS with the ´g´-functions.
-A heatmap should be able to show the diversity across the regions, furthermore added functions can be applied to enhance the program and output that is desired.
+Creating accurate maps of countries and their states or municipalities can be an interesting way to showcase data across a geospatial dimension.
+Nearly everything desired in this context can be achieved using SAS's ´g´-functions.
+A heatmap can effectively display diversity across regions, and additional functions can further enhance the program and its outputs.

-In the section below, a heatmap of Denmark and it's municipilaties are created in SAS.
-The program could be modified to showcase another country and/or regions in that country.
-Some interesting functions are added to the program, such that the output can be customized and enhanced:
+Below is a section where a heatmap of Denmark and its municipalities is created in SAS.
+This program can be modified to feature other countries and regions.
+Several interesting functions have been added to the program, allowing for customization and enhancement:

-- Automatically generated intervals for the heatmap (based on Nelders algorithm), such that the map shows diversity
+Automatically generated intervals for the heatmap (based on Nelder's algorithm), highlighting regional diversity.
-- Automatically convert input datavalue to numerical if it is a character-value (if it can be converted, e.g. is "0.53")
+- Conversion of input data values to numerical format if they are character values (convertible ones like "0.53").
-- A format can be applied to the values if desired (possible to set intervals for the displayed value)
+- An option to apply formatting to values as desired (including setting intervals for displayed values).
-- Different color schemes for categorical and discrete variables
+- Distinct color schemes for categorical and continuous variables.
-- Zoomed inset of regions that are small and/or lie far out from the mainland
+- A zoomed inset for small or remote regions.
-- Output image as PDF or PNG
+- Exporting the output image as PDF or PNG.
-- Map function saved as a permanent macro using `mstored` , meaning that it can be easily called in other programs.
+- Saving the map function as a permanent macro using mstored, enabling easy integration into other programs.

-The map functions ends up looking something like:
+- The map functions result in a visualization like this:

 ```sas
 	%map(